Definition and evolution of transverse momentum dependent distribution of twist-three: TMD correlators in momentum-fraction space

 The same consideration gives rise to the partonic interpretation for correlators, as the probability of emission (for $x>0$) and absorption (for $x<0$) of partons in the target's infinite momentum frame.
 Ordering of parton fields from positive to negative $x$ (such that energies of partons are positive) allows to identify twist-two TMD correlators in positive/negative domains of $x$ with quark/anti-quarks distributions.
 The relations are

-where $\theta(x)$ is the Heaviside theta-function.
+where $\theta(x)$ is a theta-function.
 The relative minus sign is due to the sign produced by the charge-conjugation \cite{Mulders:1995dh}.
 The distributions $\Phi_{q}$ and $\Phi_{\bar q}$ are defined for $0<x<1$.
 These distributions are entirely independent, and do not mix under evolution.

 The interpretation of twist-three correlators is more cumbersome.
 They are interpreted as amplitudes of processes with radiation/absorption of a parton versus a parton pair.
 For example, the segment $x_1<0$ and $x_2,x_3>0$ can be interpreted as the radiation of a quark-gluon pair and absorption of a quark, whereas the segment $x_2>0$ and $x_1,x_3<0$ can be interpreted as the radiation of a gluon and absorption of a quark-anti-quark pair.
 This is analogous to collinear distributions \cite{Jaffe:1983hp}.
 The TMD correlators additionally store the information about the transverse momentum of emitted/absorbed partons.
 The transverse momentum $k_T$ (Fourier conjugated to $b$) is the relative transverse momentum of the quark and the quark-gluon pair, irrespectively their $x$'s signs.
 Therefore, distributions of transverse momentum is different for $\Phi^{[\Gamma]}_{12}$ and $\Phi^{[\Gamma]}_{21}$ in any segment of $x$'s.
 For example, in the segment $x_1<0$ and $x_2,x_3>0$, the transverse momentum $k_T$ is the difference between momenta the quark-gluon pair and the quark for the correlator $\Phi_{12}^{[\Gamma]}$, while it is the difference between momenta of the anti-quark-gluon pair and the anti-quark for the correlator $\Phi_{21}^{[\Gamma]}$.
 In total, there are six interpretation regions for each correlator $\Phi^{[\Gamma]}_{12}$ and $\Phi^{[\Gamma]}_{21}$, which are schematically shown in fig.\ref{fig:hexagon}.
-These twelve combinations of $x$'s and $k_T$ show all possible quark-gluon-quark-transition processes with a single measured $k_T$.
+These twelve combinations of $x$'s and $k_T$ shows all possible quark-gluon-quark-transition processes with a single measured $k_T$.

 The involved interpretation makes impossible to identify quark and anti-quark twist-three distributions in a similar way to \eqref{eq:q<->anti-q}.
 However, one can introduce a similar notation, which also helps conveying similar properties.
 We define